Fort Washington Park (Manhattan)

 Fort Washington Park is a public park located in the Washington Heights section of Upper Manhattan in New York City.
 It runs along the banks of the Hudson River next to Riverside Drive and the Henry Hudson Parkway from West 155th Street to Dyckman Street.
 The George Washington Bridge crosses above the park; below the bridge is a small point of land called Jeffrey's Hook, which is the site of the Little Red Lighthouse.

 The 160 acre park features riverside views of the New Jersey Palisades and the George Washington Bridge.
 Amenities include pedestrian and greenway paths, baseball fields, basketball courts, tennis courts, volleyball courts, a soccer field and a playground.

 Etymology

-The name references the nearby site of Fort Washington, a fortified position that was the site of the 1776 Battle of Fort Washington during the American Revolutionary War.
+The name references the nearby site of Fort Washington, a fortified position where the Battle of Fort Washington took place in 1776 during the American Revolutionary War.
 The fort is physically located and commemorated in Bennett Park.